hightesto/dotfiles/README.md

 - [Monocraft](https://github.com/IdreesInc/Monocraft) (or change the font in the i3 config)
 - rofi (alternatively dmenu)
 - xclickroot
+- jgmenu
+- oblogout
+- i3-auto-layout

 optional but cool:
 =
 - arandr (to edit monitor.sh and change monitor layout)
-- blueberry-tray
-- oblogout (for a nice logout menu)
+- blueberry-tray (for bluetooth)
+- kdocker (minimize programs to the tray)
 - scrot (for screenshots)
-- networkmanager
+- networkmanager (for wifi and ethernet)
 - brightnessctl (if you have a laptop)
-- dex
+- dex (if you have programs using /etc/xdg/autostart)
 - xset
 - xscreensaver
-- xss-lock
+- xfce4-clipman-plugin (clipboard)
+- xfce4-notes-plugin (notes in tray)
+- caffeine (keep computer awake)
+- if you use thunar: gvfs, thunar-volman, gvfs-mtp (for phone data transfer), thunar-media-tags-plugin, thunar-archive-plugin (these ensure the best experience with thunar)
 - xtrlock
-- xfce4-clipman-plugin
-- xfce4-notes-plugin
-- if you use thunar: gfvs, thunar-volman
-- i3lock
+- xsslock
+- i3lock (these are all some locks, you don't really need any of these)

 other things:
 =